DavidCico/Factor-risk-model-with-principal-component-analysis/README.md

     sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

-For pipelining and parallel tasks, the joblib library can be installed using the <a href="https://pypi.org/project/pip/">pip</a> package manager:
+For getting the data of price timeseries, we use the yfinance package that can be installed using the <a href="https://pypi.org/project/pip/">pip</a> package manager:

-    pip install joblib
+    pip install yfinance

-Finally, the Jupyter Notebook which can be installed through Python's package manager:

-    pip3 install --upgrade pip
-    pip3 install jupyter

-For other Linux flavors, OS X and Windows, packages are available at:
+For more information on the packages and their installation process, check the below links:

 http://www.python.org/getit/ for Python
 https://www.scipy.org/install.html for the SciPy ecosystem
-https://joblib.readthedocs.io/en/latest/installing.html for the joblib library
-https://jupyter.readthedocs.io/en/latest/install.html for the Jupyter Notebook
+https://pypi.org/project/yfinance/ for the yfinance module

 ### File descriptions